National Anti-Corruption Commission (Australia): History

-Abandoned Coalition proposal
+Coalition proposal

-In December 2018, the Morrison government proposed a national integrity commission framework.
+Despite earlier dismissing the idea as a "fringe issue", in December 2018, prime minister Scott Morrison promised to establish an anti-corruption body if the Liberal-National Coalition won the 2019 election.
 The previous August, Griffith University researchers had laid out a plan for a Commonwealth Integrity Commission, and Attorney-General Christian Porter had been working on adapting the Australian Commission for Law Enforcement Integrity into an anti-corruption watchdog in the Turnbull government.
 The framework was criticised for its narrow remit and the decision not to allow public hearings, and not being allowed to take tip-offs, as well as the high burden of proof needed before an investigation can take place.
 Additionally, ministers would have to agree to allow an investigation into anything they were engaged with.
 The Morrison government was critical of the NSW ICAC model.
-The Morrison government model also does not give the CIC power to address "grey corruption" such as lobbying, bribery, political donations and the "revolving door".
+The Morrison government model also did not give the CIC power to address "grey corruption" such as lobbying, bribery, political donations and the "revolving door", and was described as a "farce" by Anthony Whealy, a former New South Wales Court of Appeal judge.
 The Morrison government tabled an exposure draft, but insisted that Labor would have to support it before the government brought it to a vote.
 The CIC was not part of the Morrison government's agenda during the 2022 election campaign.

-Cathy McGowan's proposal
+Cathy McGowan proposal

 Senator Larissa Waters amended a plan by former member for Indi Cathy McGowan which passed the Senate in 2018, refining the meaning of corrupt conduct and limiting the retrospective powers of a federal integrity body to 10 years.
 It was allowed to lapse in April 2022.

-A bill produced by Independent member for Indi Helen Haines to introduce a federal anti-corruption body was blocked in Parliament in November 2021.
+A bill produced by Independent member for Indi Helen Haines to introduce a federal anti-corruption body was blocked in Parliament by the Coalition in November 2021.
 Liberal MP Bridget Archer crossed the floor to support it.
 By the time Haines introduced the bill, it had been refined by consultation with legal academics, panels of retired judges, civil society stakeholders, ethicists and MPs.
 It was allowed to lapse in April 2022.
-Labor said that it will draw on Haines' bill to inform its legislation, however the NACC has significant differences from Haines' bill.
+Labor said that it would draw on Haines' bill to inform its legislation, however the NACC has significant differences from Haines' bill.